DUNE/p3s/README.md

 * **documents** (obviously)

-* **sandbox** - which stored arbitrary snippets of code of interest only to the developers and which won't be helpful for testers or users.
+* **sandbox** - arbitrary snippets of code of interest only to the developers and which won't be helpful for testers or users.

 ### Initializing the Database

-Coming from the source code distirbution, the p3s server will utilize the sqlite database which comes with Django.
-Production application will need a more powerful RDBMS such as PostgreSQL, MySQL, ORACLE etc, and one specific reason is proper implementation of the table and/or row lock for updates, without which there will be concurrency and DB integrity problems in any realistic running scenario.
+The p3s server will utilize the RDBMS specified in its "settings" file.
+For example, it can run with the sqlite database which comes packaged with Django.
+However, production-grade applications will need a more powerful RDBMS such as PostgreSQL, MySQL, ORACLE etc, and one specific reason for that is proper implementation of the table and/or row lock for updates.
+This is not provided by sqlite.

 If in development and utilizing the sqlite DB, it won't be initialized when you first get hold of the code, so this needs to be done as follows:

 * change directory to p3s/promproc
+* locate the file p3s/promptproc/promptproc/settings.py
+* make sure it refers to sqlite
 * run the following commands

    * ./manage.py makemigrations
    * ./manage.py migrate

+Procedures will be similar for PostgreSQL but typically not encountered by ordinary users.

 ### Define at least one data type